For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 Some Noteworthy Temples

 There are many religious sites in Hồ Chí Minh City to visit.
 Still, based on the political development, less than 27 percent of the Vietnamese population can be characterized as religious believers.
-Interestingly, the Buddhists who make about 15 percent these faithful are followed by Roman Catholics with almost 8 percent.
+Interestingly, the Buddhists who make up about 15 percent of these faithful are followed by Roman Catholics with almost 8 percent.

 Ngoc Hoang Pagoda